2020 Serbian local elections: Belgrade

 Local elections were held in all seventeen of Belgrade's municipalities.
-The Serbian Progressive Party and its allies won victories in every jurisdiction except New Belgrade, where Aleksandar Šapić's Serbian Patriotic Alliance won a narrow victory.
+The Serbian Progressive Party and its allies won in every jurisdiction except New Belgrade, where Aleksandar Šapić's Serbian Patriotic Alliance won a narrow victory.
 The only other municipality where the Progressive Party and its allies did not win an outright majority was Stari Grad, where they fell two seats short.

 Barajevo

 Results of the election for the Municipal Assembly of Barajevo:

 Incumbent mayor Slobodan Adamović of the Progressive Party was confirmed for another term in office after the election.

 Čukarica

 Results of the election for the Municipal Assembly of Čukarica:

 Incumbent mayor Srđan Kolarić of the Progressive Party was confirmed for another term in office after the election.
 The Socialists and the Serbian Patriotic Alliance supported the local administration.

 Nikola Dragićević, a future parliamentarian, appeared in the fifteenth and final position on the Oathkeepers list.

 Grocka

 Results of the election for the Municipal Assembly of Grocka:

 Dragan Pantelić, elected on the For Our Children list, was chosen as mayor after the election.

 Future parliamentarian Bojana Bukumirović was elected from the lead position on the Oathkeepers list.